We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 All are welcome to attend educator professional development webinars.
 Webinar content is tailored for specific grade levels, as indicated in the event details.

-MCEE is excited to offer a $20 Amazon gift card to eligible Minnesota teachers for each of the first three webinars they attend live and in full between September-December 2025.
+MCEE is excited to offer a $20 Amazon gift card to eligible Minnesota teachers for each of the first five webinars they attend live and in full between January - April 2026.

 PLUS!
-Every webinar you attend during this period enters you into a drawing for a $300 prize in December.
-Two $300 winners will be selected: one from K-8 webinar participants and one from 9-12 webinar participants.
+Every webinar you attend during this period enters you into a drawing for a $500 prize by May.
+Two $500 winners will be selected: one from K-8 webinar participants and one from 9-12 webinar participants.

 Gift Card Eligibility Requirements: